Risk Management and Internal Control

 Internal financial control and risk management

-The Audit Committee acknowledges its responsibilities to assist the Board to fulfil its responsibilities for the Group’s risk management and internal financial control systems, including the adequacy and effectiveness of the control environment, controls over financial reporting and the Group’s compliance with the UK Corporate Governance Code.
+The Committee acknowledges its duty to assist the Board to fulfil its responsibilities for the Group’s risk management and internal control systems, including the adequacy and effectiveness of the control environment, controls over financial reporting and the Group’s compliance with the 2018 Code.

-All business areas of the Group prepare annual operating plans and budgets and these are regularly reviewed and updated as necessary throughout the year.
-Performance against budget is monitored centrally and at operational level.
-The cash position of the Group is monitored daily and variances from expected levels are thoroughly investigated.
+During the year, all business areas prepared annual operating plans and budgets.
+These are regularly reviewed and updated as necessary.
+Performance against budget is monitored centrally at operational level, and is discussed at Committee and Board meetings.
+The cash position of the Group is monitored daily by the treasury function.

-Effective controls ensure that the Group’s exposure to avoidable risk is minimized.
-Throughout the year the Committee reviewed reports on material controls within the Group, which included, amongst other things, that proper accounting records are maintained, financial information used within all business areas is reliable and up-to-date, and the financial reporting processes comply with relevant regulatory reporting requirements.
+Effective controls ensure that the Group’s exposure to avoidable risk is minimized, and the Committee is cognizant of the material controls within the Group, including, amongst other things, that proper accounting records are maintained, financial information used within all business areas is reliable and up-to-date, and the financial reporting processes comply with relevant regulatory reporting requirements.

-The Company has in place internal controls and risk management systems in relation to the Company’s financial reporting processes for preparation of consolidated accounts.
-These systems include policies and procedures that relate to the maintenance of records which accurately and fairly reflect transactions, provide reasonable assurance that transactions are recorded as necessary to permit the preparation of financial statements, require representatives of the Company to certify that their reported information gives a true and fair view of the state of affairs of the business and its results for the period, and review and reconcile reported data.
+Internal control systems are in place in relation to the Group’s financial reporting processes for preparation of consolidated accounts.
+These systems include policies and procedures that relate to the maintenance of records which accurately and fairly reflect transactions, provide reasonable assurance that transactions are recorded as necessary to permit the preparation of financial statements, require representatives of the Group to certify that their reported information gives a true and fair view of the state of affairs of the business and its results for the period, and review and reconcile reported data.

-- the Group’s approach to IT and cyber security;
+- presentations from the Chief Information Officer outlining the Group’s approach to IT and cyber security.